-pharmacovigilance data.
+to analyse pharmacovigilance data.
 There are several national and

 international databases of so called spontaneous adverse event

-reports, e.g., the U.S. american FDA Adverse Event Reporting System (AERS).
+reports, e.g., the U.S. american FDA Adverse Event Reporting

 Currently, analyses of FDA AERS (LAERS & FAERS)

-disproportionality analyses like the Proportional Reporting Ratio (PRR, a measurement of disproportionality).
+disproportionality analyses like Proportional Reporting Ratio (PRR) calculations.
 Results can be viewed,

-sorted and filtered in the webbrowser or saved via CSV for further analyses in
+sorted and filtered in the webbrowser or saved for further

 pharmacoepidemiological data like prescription data.